Doctor Maya Alishayeva MS, Dipl. AC., L.AC National Board Certified Acupuncturist

 Info.
 Pricing.
 General Questions.
 News

 How much does Feel Good Acupuncture treatments cost?
-The first visit is $170 and all subsequent visits are $80 Members - $80 per visit , limited to 2 visits per week per each family member.
-For membership info click here.
+The first visit is $180 and all subsequent visits are $80 Volume discounts - $80 per visit , limited to 2 visits per week.
+For volume discounts info click here.

 Fees: Most insurance companies provide acupuncture benefits now.
 In that case, you will only be responsible to cover the office visit co-pay.
 Usually it's $5 - $20 depending on insurance company eligible coverage.
 However, if you happen to be one of the people with an insurance plan that does not cover acupuncture, if your condition is not covered for acupuncture benefits, or if you don't have health insurance you will have to pay at the time of service,